joular/joular.github.io/src/joularjx/src/overview.md

 JoularJX is a Java-based agent for power monitoring at the source code level with support for modern Java versions and multi-OS to monitor power consumption of hardware and software.

 JoularJX is a Java agent where you can simply hook it to the Java Virtual Machine when starting your Java program.
-To get power readings, JoularJX uses a custom PowerMonitor program (based on Intel Power Gadget API) on Windows, Intel RAPL (through powercap) on GNU/Linux, Powermetrics on macOS, and our accurate power models on Raspberry Pi and similar devices.
+To get power readings, JoularJX uses a custom PowerMonitor program (based on Hubblo's Windows RAPL driver) on Windows, Intel RAPL (through powercap) on GNU/Linux, Powermetrics on macOS, and our accurate power models on Raspberry Pi and similar devices.

 JoularJX is the successor of [Jalen](https://www.noureddine.org/research/jalen), and the core approach of statistical sampling is based and inspired by the work we did in monitoring energy hotspots in software ([ASE 2012 conference paper](https://hal.inria.fr/hal-00715331/document), and [ASE Journal paper in 2015](https://hal.inria.fr/hal-01069142/document)).